gui2678/Grader-Management/grader_management/README.md

 ### User Registration and Login

-- Users can register for an account and log in.
+- Users can register for an account and log in:
-- Admins need to approve new users before they can access the system.
+- Admins need to approve new admins/instructors before they can access the system.
+- Users that register with student role get approved automatically.

 ## Testing